Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-28-Attending_to_Characters_in_Neural_Sequence_Labeling_Models.md

 ---

 This is a brief summary of paper for me to study and arrange for [Attending to Characters in Neural Sequence Labeling Models.
-Rei et al. 2016 COLING](https://www.aclweb.org/anthology/C16-1030/) I read and studied.
+Rei et al. COLING 2016](https://www.aclweb.org/anthology/C16-1030/) I read and studied.
 {% include MathJax.html %}

 This paper implemented seqeunce labeling task on a range of the benchmark dataset and then they extend the character embedding to word-based model for unseen or rare words.